applitools/webinar-cypress-playwright-rematch/README.md

 Will Playwright’s test generation and tracing abilities send a final KO?
 Join us live on September 8 for the showdown of the year!

+## Trello clone app
+Bundled within the repo is an app that is a clone of a popular [Trello app](https://trello.com).
+You can create boards, lists and cards.
+You can drag and drop cards between tests or even upload a picture to the card detail.
+There’s also a very simple signup and login which will allow you to create private boards

+### Installation
+Super simple
+1. `npm install`
+2. `npm start`
+3. Open your browser on `http://localhost:3000`

+### Database
+The application uses a json file for a database which you can find in `trelloapp/backend/data/database.json`.
+Uploaded files are in `trelloapp/backend/data/uploaded` folder.

+### Application utilities
+By typing `F2` key in the application, a small toolset appears that will allow you to reset your application to a desired state.
+You can delete boards, lists, cards, users or everything.
+This is useful when playing with the application manually.

 ## The Cypress code